CaZual-T/CZT-Mod-Manager/README.md

 # Features:
 - EZ Setup & Launch: Automatically locates or creates required configuration files, ensuring seamless setup for users.
-- Steam Library Detection: Scans drives for Steam libraries to auto-detect game installations.
+- Steam Library Detection: Scans drives for Steam libraries to auto-detect game installations. (detects custom paths and names)
-- Supports custom steam installs and folder names.
-- Supports ANY drive letter, and multi drive steam libraries.
+- Supports multi drive steam libraries. (any drive letter C-Z)
 - Manual pathing available for EPIC and OTHER platforms.
-- Game Profile Support: Handles multiple game profiles, with custom settings and paths for each.
+- Game Profiles: Handles multiple games.
+Custom settings for each.
-- Mod Installation & Management: Allows users to install, delete, and track mods, with precise user options.
+- Mod Management: Allows users to install, delete, and track mods, with precise user options.
-- Toggle Mods: Launch with or without mods.
+- Toggle Mods: Launch with or without mods enabled.
+- Disable mods individually.
+Restore at anytime.
 - Nexus Mods Integration: Connects to the Nexus Mods API for mod info, updates, and direct downloads.
-- Customizable UI: Users can personalize colors, fonts, and layouts for accessibility and aesthetics.
-- Available Updates Notification @ Launch: Built-in check for CZT that allows the user to simply download and update in app.
+- "Available Updates" Notification @ Launch: Built-in check for CZT that allows the user to simply download and update CZT in app.
 - Drag-and-Drop Support: Simplifies mod addition for users.
 - Search bar to easily jump to any mod.
 - Shift + left click mod name to edit the display name.